adelosa/wp-plugins.storelocator-list/README.md

 ### WP Store Locator

-This plugin suppliments the [WP Store Locator plugin](https://wordpress.org/plugins/wp-store-locator/) by providing a shortcode that lists the store details.
+This plugin is an  the [WP Store Locator plugin](https://wordpress.org/plugins/wp-store-locator/) by providing a shortcode that lists the store details.

 Manage and maintain your store details using this plugin.